TrelisResearch/arc-agi-2025/llm_python/README.md

 - **Intelligent Task Scheduling**: Prioritizes task completion for optimal GPU prefix caching while maintaining parallel efficiency
 - **Real-time Task Summaries**: Displays brief statistics for each task as it completes (test-correct, train-perfect, train-partial counts)
 - **Real-time Logging**: Individual task logs are saved immediately when each task completes, not at the end of the run
-- **Health Monitoring**: Health reports every 100 attempts showing execution success rates, timeout rates, and average execution times
+- **Health Monitoring**: Health reports every 100 attempts showing execution success rates and average execution times
 - **Secure Docker Execution**: All generated code runs in isolated Docker containers for security (can be disabled with `--unsafe-executor` flag for testing)
 - **Voting Algorithms (Pass@2)**:
   - **Weighted majority voting**: Uses pattern frequency + 1000×train_accuracy, returns top 2 patterns